 You won’t need to toast them ahead of time unless you want to.
 I would also recommend leaving them whole or only cutting in half.
 If the nuts are too small they will burn while baking.

 Coconut – I use a combination of shredded (unsweetend) and flakes.
 The sweetened shreds will burn during baking and I would keep the flakes untoasted before baking.
 Toasted coconut chips can easily burn.

-STEP ONE: Preheat oven to 350F.
+FIRST: Preheat oven to 350F.
 Prepare baking sheet with parchment paper.

-STEP TWO: Melt coconut oil in the microwave in a large bowl and add maple syrup, vanilla, and spices.
+SECOND: Melt coconut oil in the microwave in a large bowl and add maple syrup, vanilla, and spices.
 Add remaining ingredients to the mixture.
 Stir to combine.

-STEP THREE: Spread the granola mix out on the prepared baking sheet and bake until golden brown and crunchy.
+THIRD: Spread the granola mix out on the prepared baking sheet and bake until golden brown and crunchy.